dkubek/JADIC/README.md

  - In a very small window between players death and the GAME OVER scree, It is possible to fire a projectile have it stuck there.

+## Changelog

+### v1.1
+    - Balance changes, the game starts more difficult and  gets even more difficult much faster.
+    - The cursor is now hidden on hover as not to confuse the user.
+    - It is now possible to exit the game using the *Escape* key.

+### v1.0
+    - First build

 # Software Documentation